-If you are planning to travel to France with your family, your first thought might be of Paris or Provence, but you might want to consider a journey to the southwest of the country and the Dordogne region.
-The area offers a wonderful variety of experiences for families from prehistoric cave paintings and medieval castles, to stunning gardens and breathtaking landscapes.
-The villages are charming, the locals are welcoming, and the food is incredible.
-With all the region has to offer, visitors to the Dordogne will find themselves wishing their vacations would never end.
+When thinking about the best places to visit in France, your first thought might be of Paris or Provence.
+However, you should consider a journey to the southwest of the country and the Dordogne region.
+The area offers a wonderful variety of experiences for families from prehistoric sites and medieval castles, to beautiful gardens and breathtaking landscapes.
+Dordogne has some of the most beautiful villages of France, locals are welcoming, and the food is incredible.
+With all the region has to offer, there are plenty of things to do in Dordogne with kids.

 Table of Contents